Skip Navigation

 Henry Maurice Talbott (1851-1934) Talbott was born in West Virginia and studied law at Columbian College (now George Washington University) in Washington, D.C., graduating in 1872.
 He was married in 1875 to Cora Wilson, with whom he eventually had four children.
 For the first several years of their marriage, the couple lived in Georgetown with Cora’s parents and her siblings.
 By 1886, he had set up a partnership (Talbott & Talbott) in Rockville with his brother, William Hyde Talbott.
 In 1896, he was asked to represent Richard Buxton’s interests at the inquest into Buxton’s daughter’s death, assisting State’s Attorney Kilgour, who was already acting in the role of prosecution.
 His role is not fully known, as the lawyers did not question the witnesses directly during this proceeding.
 Talbott continued to practice law at his Rockville firm until his death in 1934.
 He is buried in Rockville Cemetery.

 Ashley M. Gould (1859-1921) Born in Nova Scotia, Canada, Ashley Mulgrave Gould emigrated to the United States as a child, arriving in Boston with his family by 1866.
-He was naturalized, and grew up in Northampton, Massachusetts, graduating with an A.B. from Amherst College in 1881, then earning his law degree from the Columbian Law School at Georgetown University in 1884.
+He was later naturalized, and grew up in Northampton, Massachusetts, graduating with an A.B. from Amherst College in 1881, then earning his law degree from the Columbian Law School at Georgetown University in 1884.
 While living in Washington, D.C., he married Margaret Gray in 1888; the couple had six children, three of whom lived to adulthood.
 In June of 1896, a month before his only son Ashley M. Gould, Jr. was born, he volunteered to represent Sidney Randolph (most likely pro bono) at the inquest into the death of Sadie Buxton.
-The family had been living in Takoma Park since 1894, where they were enumerated in the 1900 census.
+The Gould family had been living in Takoma Park since 1894, where they were enumerated in the 1900 census.
 In 1898, Gould was a member of the Maryland House of Delegates, then served as the United States Attorney for the District of Columbia from 1901 to 1902.
 He also began teaching as a professor of law at Georgetown University in 1901.

 This caricature of Justice Gould appeared in the Washington Post: April 9, 1905, when he was a new justice for D.C.
 Supreme Court.